jobjo/popper/docs/tutorial.md

 `Proposition.t Sample.t` and runs it.

 We'll talk more about *samples* in a bit.
-The `Proposition.t` value is the result of the test, and is one of the following:
+The `Proposition.t` value is the result of the test, and can take on one of the following values:

 - `pass` — the test passed.
 - `fail` — the test failed.